Off-diagonally symmetric domino tilings of the Aztec diamond of odd order: Introduction and statement of results

 \section{Introduction and statement of results}

-In 1992, Elkies, Larsen, Kuperberg, and Propp~\cite{ELKP1, ELKP2} introduced domino tilings of the Aztec diamond.
+In 1992, Elkies, Kuperberg, Larsen and Propp~\cite{ELKP1, ELKP2} introduced domino tilings of the Aztec diamond.
 The \textit{Aztec diamond} of order $n$, denoted by $AD(n)$, is the union of all unit squares inside the diamond-shaped region $\{(x,y) \in \mathbb{R}^2 : |x|+|y| \leq n+1 \}$.
 A \textit{domino tiling} of the Aztec diamond is a covering of $AD(n)$ using dominoes (union of two unit squares sharing an edge) without gaps or overlaps.
-They proved the following elegant formula for the number of domino tilings of $AD(n)$.
+They proved that the number of domino tilings of $AD(n)$, denoted by $\M(AD(n))$, is given by the following elegant formula.

 Given a set of combinatorial objects $X$ and a finite group $G$ acting on it, a \textit{symmetry class} is a collection of $H$-invariant objects of $X$, where $H$ is a subgroup of $G$.
 The symmetry classes of plane partitions and alternating sign matrices have been studied extensively for the past forty years (see for instance \cite[Section 6]{Kra15S} and \cite[Section 2]{BFK23}).
 Two of the symmetry classes of domino tilings of $AD(n)$ (quarter-turn invariant and half-turn invariant) have been enumerated by Yang \cite{Yang91} and Ciucu \cite[Section 7]{Ciucu97} in the 1990s.
 In the previous paper \cite{Lee23}, the author introduced and enumerated a new symmetry class of domino tilings of $AD(n)$, which is called the \textit{off-diagonal} symmetry class.